Governing in a pandemic

 Associate Professor of Geology

-Associate Professor of Digital Technology and Society, Emerging Technologies Lab
+Associate Professor, Digital Technology and Society, Emerging Technologies Lab

 Associate Professor of Journalism, School of Media, Film and Journalism